-It’s the last weekend of November, which means it’s an entirely appropriate time to get in the festive mood with some cozy, Christmassy films.
-This weekend, whether you’re chilling inside, shopping the best cyber weekend deals or out to see a Christmas lights switch on, you can’t escape the fact that the festive season is almost here.
+It’s the last weekend of November, which means it’s an entirely appropriate time to get in the festive mood with some cozy, Christmassy movies on Netflix and Amazon Prime.
+This weekend, whether you’re chilling inside, shopping for the best cyber weekend deals or out to see Christmas lights switch on, you can’t escape the fact that the festive season is almost here.

 Bad Moms Christmas